reinauer/identify/README.md

 At the AmiNet, you will find [official binaries](http://aminet.net/package/util/libs/IdentifyUsr) and [development files](http://aminet.net/package/util/libs/IdentifyDev).

-**Please keep the "IdentifyDev" and "IdentifyUsr" package names reserved for official releases.** If you want to release a fork, use a different package name.
+**Please keep the "IdentifyDev", "IdentifyPci", and "IdentifyUsr" package names reserved for official releases.** If you want to release a fork, use a different package name.
 But please consider contributing to the reference repository instead.
 This is better than having an unknown number of forks and different versions of the code floating around.

 ## Translation